Coyote Ugly: Plot

 Bill, Violet's father, sees a photo of Violet in the newspaper and investigates, finding her dancing on the bar with other bartenders pouring pitchers of water over her.
 He refuses to talk to her when she calls him shortly after.
-Tensions grow when Lil refuses to let Violet leave for a singing gig Kevin arrange, costing Kevin a rare collectible to a bookie.
+Tensions grow when Lil refuses to let Violet leave for a singing gig Kevin arranged, costing Kevin a rare collectible to a bookie.
 When Kevin confronts a customer harassing Violet at the bar, Violet breaks up with him, and Lil fires her.
 Violet returns to New Jersey for Gloria's wedding and Bill is seriously injured when he is hit by a car while operating at a toll booth.
 Violet considers returning to South Amboy but Bill convinces her not to give up on her dreams and admits her mother never had stage fright; she quit singing because of Bill.

 Violet goes to work in a New York restaurant and Lil visits to offer her old job back.
 Violet finishes a new song and a chance to sing at the Bowery Ballroom.
 She overcomes her cold feet and performs her song at open mic night with Kevin's help with the Coyotes, Bill, and Gloria in the audience for moral support.
 The performance leads to a deal with a record label.

 Three months later at Coyote Ugly, LeAnn Rimes has recorded Violet's song and sings it on the bar as Violet joins in.
 After buying back the comic book Kevin lost to the bookie, and allowing Bill to win an auction, Violet kisses Kevin in celebration of the realization of all her dreams.

 Cast

-Alternative rock band The Calling and punk rock band Unwritten Law cameo as performers at the Bowery Ballroom.
+The bands The Calling and Unwritten Law cameo as performers at the Bowery Ballroom, and Chalk Farm plays as the backing band for Violet's performance.